top of page

 3.5 PRIZES – The Adjudicator has the right to select or withhold any prize.

-3.6 SOUND LEVEL – The Adjudicator has the right to control the level of any amplified sound in the Venue.
+3.6 SOUND LEVEL – The Executive committee, stage manager/s, teachers and adjudicator have the right to control the level of any amplified sound in the Venue.

 4. COMPETITOR’S OBLIGATION